yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 [Here](https://api.pageplace.de/preview/DT0400.9781482280920_A25782338/preview-9781482280920_A25782338.pdf), you can access the free part of this book - Enterprise Security Architecture: A Business-Driven Approach, I put [downloaded PDF](../Docs/Enterprise-Security-Architecture-Business-Driven-Approach_preview-9781482280920_A25782338.pdf) for your convenience.

+### 5.3.1 Structural Placement of Business Attributes

+#### Figure 14: Hierarchy of Abstraction

+Abstraction level from top to bottom:

+1. Principle: a fundamental, primary, or general law or truth from which others are derived.
+2. Policy
+3. Control Objective
+4. Control Requirement (and Constraints)

+#### Figure 15: The SWIFT/COSO Model

+- 3 Objectives
+- 8 Principles
+- 27 Controls

+The original 20024 COSO Enterprise Risk Management framework (https://www.coso.org/enterprise-risk-management) placed "Principles" between "Objectives" and "Controls".

+#### Figure 16: Principle in the ArchiMate Motivation Hierarchy

+The ArchiMate Specification follows the COSO paradigm, putting `Principles` to be used as maxims to guide Designers toward `Outcomes` and `Goals`.

+#### Figure 17: Highlighting the Control Hierarchy Msimatch (i)

+#### Figure 18: Highlighting the Control Hierarchy Msimatch (ii)

+#### Figure 19: Achieving the Desired Hierarchy

+### 5.3.2 Traceability of Business Attributes

+#### Figure 20: Attribute Tracebility Across Layers

 ## 5.4 Meaning

+### Figure 21: Applying Attribute Metrics to Multiple Controls

+### Figure 22: Use of Meaning of Externalize Context-Sensitive Metrics

 ## 5.5 Impact, Threat, Vulnerability, and Risk

+### Table 13: Risk Element Properties

 ## 5.6 Controls: Objectives, Requirements, and Measures

+### Figure 23: Expressing Composite Requirements

+### Figure 24: Example of a Control Pattern

 ## 5.7 Multi-Teired Security

+### Table 14: Control Element Properties

+### Figure 25: Example of Multi-Tiered Security

+### Compliance

 ## 5.8 Regulations and Standards

+### Figure 25: The Structure of Standards and Regulations

+### Table 15: Standard and Regulation Properties

 ## 5.9 Articles, Mandates, and Compliance Objectives

+### Figure 27: Articles and Compliance Objectives

+### Table 16: Compliance Conceptual Element Properties

 ## 5.10 Control Mechanisms

+### Figure 28: Use Cases and Iconography for Control

+### Table 17: Control Properties

 ## 5.11 Trust

+### Table 18: Trust Profile

 ---